-Ki's core premise is that a completely digital operating model will deliver operational efficiency and a market leading expense base.
-In 2022, the operating expense ratio has already reduced to below the Lloyd's market average, despite still being directly impacted by the drag on earned premium whilst rapidly scaling.
+The Syndicate's core premise is that a digital operating model will deliver operational efficiency and a market leading expense base.
+In 2023, the Syndicate's operating expense ratio reduced from prior year (30.8%; 2022: 31.8%) meaning that the operating expense ratio continues to trend below the historical Lloyd's market average.
+Commissions decreased by 1.1pts, with expenses marginally increasing by 0.1pts.